All Episodes

 This is awful.

-I have a very close friend that didn't make it today.
+I have a very close friend that didn't make it tonight.

-And just hours later at a nearby community college one person was killed and another injured in another separate unrelated shooting right here in Louisville.
+And just hours later at a nearby community college, one person was killed, another injured in another separate unrelated shooting right here in Louisville.

-Lexi Yeah in Madison I mean just hearing from those witnesses who I can only imagine the trauma that they're going through right now as well as hearing from the governor all of these emotions running so high what are you seeing and experiencing being there in Louisville today.
+Yeah, and Madison, I mean, just hearing from those witnesses who I can only imagine the trauma that they're going through right now, as well as hearing from the governor, all of these emotions running so high.

-Actually, we can play a little bit of the 911 calls just so you guys kind of get an atmosphere of what was going on.
+Actually, we could play a little bit of the 911 calls just so you guys kind of get an atmosphere of what was going on.

 Wild stuff, man.